legal resources necessary to hold negligent facilities accountable.

 The nursing home also “failed to develop policies and procedures to include current standards of practice to ensure residents who were ineligible were offered the 13-valent pneumococcal conjugate vaccine.”
 Receiving the vaccine “would minimize the risk of residents acquiring, transmitting, or experiencing complications from pneumococcal pneumonia.
 This [failure] has the potential to affect all seventy residents residing in the facility.”

 Do you believe your loved one suffered harm or died unexpectedly while living a resident at Aperion Care Cairo?
 If so, contact Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Alexander County victims of mistreatment living in long-term facilities including nursing homes in Cairo.
+Our network of attorneys fights aggressively on behalf of Alexander County victims of mistreatment living in long-term facilities including nursing homes in Cairo.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our knowledgeable attorneys offer legal representation to patients with cases that involve abuse and neglect happening in public and private nursing facilities.
 We accept all cases concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.